-Commonly found in the tropical rainforests of Central America.
+Its natural habitat is the tropical rainforests of Central America.
 They have an omnivorous diet, eating invertebrates and mice as well as an occasional fruit.

-These lizards are beginner friendly due to their size.
+These lizards are beginner-friendly due to their size.
 Usually growing up to 3 feet long, they aren’t very stocky and are very light for their length.